 Four Days in Chicago (2013), where she recorded Wexler's return to his hometown Chicago for the 2012 NATO protests.
 The film screened in festivals worldwide, including the Woodstock, Social Justice, and Chicago International Social Change Film Festivals.

-As a Documentary and Media Professor and Educator, Suree believes in paying it forward for the next generation of storytellers and works hard to ensure that the filmmaking landscape continues to grow in its inclusion of diverse voices and a more equitable industry (labor and environmental practices).
+As a Filmmaker and Media Professor and Educator, Suree believes in paying it forward for the next generation of storytellers and works hard to ensure that the filmmaking landscape continues to grow in its inclusion of diverse voices and a more equitable industry (labor and environmental practices).
 Suree teaches and mentors at the Evergreen State College and in masterclasses and workshops from Pine Ridge to Oaxaca.
-She has taught at Arizona State University (online) and Columbia College Chicago and was an instructor for non-profits and internationally at the EICTV film school in Cuba.
-Suree worked as an Artist-in-Residence with arts integration programs in the Chicago Public Schools (project AIM) and Chicago hospitals (Snow City Arts).
-In 2003, Suree began advising and working with the Lakota Media Project (LMP) to train Lakota girls and women dedicated to documenting their story from the inside looking out.
+She was an instructor at Arizona State University, Columbia College Chicago, for non-profits and internationally at the EICTV film school in Cuba.
+Suree worked as an Artist-in-Residence with arts integration programs in the Chicago Public Schools (CCAP Project AIM) and Chicago hospitals (Snow City Arts).
+In 2003, Suree worked with Owe Aku to develop the Lakota Media Project (LMP) to train Lakota girls and women dedicated to documenting their story from the inside looking out.
 She is part of the media and training collective the Peoples Media Project.

 At it's essence, documentary is a relationship with life.